Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Optical properties from conductivity tensor

-equation which defines the so-called {\itshape optical limit.} In the following, we will investigate~the general wave equation under this additional assumption.
+In the following, we will investigate the general wave equation under this additional assumption.
+We remark in passing, though, that the proper conductivity tensor can of course trivially be identified with its limit $|\vec k|\rightarrow 0$ (or equivalently $\lambda\rightarrow\infty$)---which defines the so-called {\itshape optical limit}---if it is actually wavelength independent anyway.

-First, Eq.~\eqref{cond_cond} implies that also the effective dielectric tensor defined by Eq.\ \eqref{eq_defEffDiTens} depends only on the frequency.
-This in turn greatly simplifies the solution of the wave equation \eqref{implicit}, which now becomes an {\itshape explicit} equation determining the modulus of the wavevector $|\vec k|$ as a function of $\hat{\vec k}$ and $\omega$.
-In fact, since the transverse projection operator on its side depends only on the direction (and not on the modulus) of the wavevector,
+First, Eq.~\eqref{cond_cond} implies that the effective dielectric tensor defined by Eq.\ \eqref{eq_defEffDiTens} also depends exclusively on the frequency.
+This, in turn, greatly simplifies the solution of the wave equation \eqref{implicit}, which now becomes an {\itshape explicit} equation determining the modulus of the wavevector $|\vec k|$ as a function of $\hat{\vec k}$ and $\omega$.
+In fact, since the transverse projection operator for its part depends only on the direction (and not on the modulus) of the wavevector,

-the {\itshape frequency- and direction-dependent refractive indices} can now be determined by an {\itshape explicit} equation, whose directional dependence comes into play via the transverse projection operator.
+the {\itshape frequency- and direction-dependent refractive indices} are now determined by an {\itshape explicit} equation, whose directional dependence comes into play only via the transverse projection operator.
 To show this, we make the following ansatz for the electric field in Fourier space:

 where $\vec e(\hat{\vec k},\omega)$ is the so-called {\itshape polarization vector}, which we assume to be normalized.
-The polarization vector may, in principle, also depend on the frequency (though {\itshape in praxi} it is usually frequency independent).
+Note that the polarization vector may, in principle, also depend on the frequency (though {\itshape in praxi} it is usually frequency independent).
 The ansatz \eqref{eq_ansatz} fulfills the constraint condition

 which guarantees that the electric field is real-valued in the space-time domain.
 Now, by putting Eq.~\eqref{eq_ansatz} into Eq.~\eqref{implicit}, we see that our ansatz solves the general wave equation provided that the polarization vector fulfills the {\itshape central equation for the joint determination of refractive indices and polarization vectors:}